mlundine/tensorflow_app/README.md

 Next, hit Make Shapefile.
 This will make a Shapefile that can be opened in GIS software to display the detections.
 You will need to define the projection in the GIS software.
 This will save to /results/gis.

-The next button if Get PR Curve.
+The next button is Get PR Curve.
 This should be used after running the detector on all of the images in the test folder.
 So do that, and make sure it saves the result_bbox.

 Next, hit Get PR Curve.
 In the first dialog box, select the result_bbox.csv sitting in results/bounding_boxes.